cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The general security properties of HPKE are described in
 {{security-properties}}.
 In this section, we consider a security issue that may arise in practice and an advanced use case.

+## External Requirments / Non-Goals

+HPKE is designed to be a fairly low-level ompon, and thus does not provide several featues that a more high-level protocol might provide, for example:

+* Downgrade prevention - HPKE assumes that the initiator and receiver agree on what algorithms to use.
+Depending on how these algorithms are negotiated, it may be possible for an intermediary to force the two parties to use suboptimal algorithms.

+* Replay protection - The requirement that ciphertexts be presented to the Context.Open funnction in the same order they were generated by Context.Seal provides a degree of replay protection within a stream of ciphertexts resulting from a given Context.
+HPKE provides no other replay protection.

+* Forward secrecy - HPKE ciphertexts are not forward-secure.
+A given ciphertext can be decrypted if the recipient's public key is compromised at any time after the ciphertext is created.

 ## Metadata Protection